frankogit/-eventDrivenAppFranko/README.md

 ![Image of kibana](/img/FrankoDashboard.png)
-> KIBANA DASHBOARD: Count by provider, Credentiales per Gender, count service by HCPCS code , Count by StateCode 7.Open aws console and check the batch data landing in s3
+> KIBANA DASHBOARD: Count by provider, Credentiales per Gender, count service by HCPCS code , Count by StateCode

+7. Open aws console and check the batch synthethic data landing in s3

 ![Image of s3](/img/SyntheticDataS3.png)